nautobot/nautobot/nautobot/docs/plugins/development.md

 # Plugin Development

 This documentation covers the development of custom plugins for Nautobot.
 Plugins are essentially self-contained [Django applications](https://docs.djangoproject.com/en/stable/ref/applications/) which integrate with Nautobot to provide custom functionality.
-Since the development of Django applications is already very well-documented, we'll only be covering the aspects that are specific to Nautobot.
+Since the development of Django applications is already very well-documented, this will only be covering the aspects that are specific to Nautobot.

 Plugins can do a lot, including: